lockieRichter/Soduku/README.md

 # Sudoku
 Sudoku solver in python!

-This is a simple brute force sudoku solver, written in python.
+This is a simple brute force Sudoku solver, written in python.

 The solver can be presented as a simple CLI or a TKinter based GUI.
 ## Difficulty levels